hampusborgos/country-flags/README.md

 country-flags
 =============

+You can view all the flags here: http://hjnilsson.github.io/country-flags/

 This repository contains renders of all the worlds flags in PNG format.

 There are also SVG versions of some flags.
 If anyone is willing to contribute